Mexican Bingo Cards Printable

 Alan Dale Hansen

-Carroll College USA
+Carroll College USAKelly Miller Quintanilla

 Much of Intercultural Communication (ICC) scholarship is interested in the 'intercultural encounter': interaction between people who are from different cultures.
 Taking culture to be emergent in social interaction, in this paper we examine group interviews about health and diabetes which were conducted in the Southwestern U.S. with Hispanic adults.
 Using discourse analytic methods, we show how culture emerges in these group interviews, as participants treat objects (practices, etc.) as cultural in the performance of interactional tasks such as explaining, account-making, and managing face-threat.
 Analysis reveals that close analysis of the emergence of culture in interaction may help ICC scholars enter interdisciplinary discussion of effective health care delivery in an increasing culturally-diverse and culturally-complex world